turbot/steampipe-cloud-sdk-go/docs/User.md

 ### NewUser

-`func NewUser(createdAt string, email string, handle string, id string, status string, versionId int32, ) *User`
+`func NewUser(createdAt string, handle string, id string, status string, versionId int32, ) *User`

 NewUser instantiates a new User object
 This constructor will assign default values to properties that have it defined,